 - Specialized courses with advanced scientific concentrations that rival the top engineering schools worldwide.

-General studies are offered during the first two years of the program, where students acquire a solid scientific foundation in subjects such as mathematics, physics, chemistry, biology, mechanics, economics and computer science.
+General studies are offered during the first two years of the programme, where students acquire a solid scientific foundation in subjects such as mathematics, physics, chemistry, biology, mechanics, economics and computer science.

-Specialized studies are offered during the third and fourth years of the program:
+Specialized studies are offered during the third and fourth years of the programme:

 - In their 3rd year, students choose a major.
 One of them is dedicated to Energies of the 21st century and provides students with a global overview of energy and environment issues, with relevant courses from the fields of applied mathematics, materials sciences, mechanical engineering, physics and economics, and with more specialized courses such as thermal-hydraulics, neutronics, nuclear reactor physics, or nuclear fuel cycle.
-At the end of this year, students complete a 4- to 6-month full-time research internship in an academic institution or a company.
-Students who have completed a Bachelor’s of Science in other institutions may also join this program and validate it as the first-year of a Master’s degree.
+At the end of this year, students complete a 4-6 month full-time research internship in an academic institution or a company.
+Students who have completed a Bachelor of Science in other institutions may also join this programme and validate it as the first-year of a master’s degree.

 international students (30% of the student body)